 Meet the WGGC Collaborative Network

-The West German Genome Center (WGGC) is a collaborative network of Universities and institutes located across western Germany.
+The West German Genome Center (WGGC) is a Joint Scientific Institution – a collaborative network of genomic core facilities at the Universities of Aachen, Bonn, Cologne, Düsseldorf.
 We facilitate centralized access to sequencing services while leveraging the distributed expertise in genomics and bioinformatics from our collaborative institutions.

 Such collective strength enables WGGC to support most aspects of NGS research, with particular depth in human and medical genetics as well as onco- and plant genomics.